-6. Discussion
+5. Discussion

-The decrease in the severity of the initial cleft deformity is the primary purpose of NAM (39).
+The decrease in the severity of the initial cleft deformity is the main purpose of NAM (39).
 Moreover, this approach paves the way for the repositioning of deformed nasal cartilage and alveolar process.
-Also, this approach aimed to place lip segments on their proper side without any lip adhesion and scar, as well as to decrease the need for secondary alveolar bone grafts and surgical procedures (39, 40).
-In the present review, we focused on the two main questions of whether NAM therapy before primary repair surgeries has positive outcomes in UCL/P patients compared with those with no experience of this approach and whether NAM therapy has better results in UCL/P patients compared with other instruments.
+Moreover, this approach aimed to place lip segments in their proper side without any lip adhesion and scar, as well as decreasing the need for secondary alveolar bone grafts and surgical procedures (39, 40).
+In the present review, we focused on the answer two main questions: Does NAM therapy prior to primary repair surgeries have positive outcomes in UCLP patients, compared to those with no experience of this approach?
+Does NAM therapy have better outcomes in UCLP patients, compared to other instruments?

+5.1.
 Effectiveness of NAM therapy on nasal symmetry and maxillary arch